-Over the past decades, significant progress has been made in breast cancer treatment.
-In particular, there is a growing focus on the role of the immune system in fighting cancer.
-Researchers have discovered that breast cancer cells can evade immune detection by suppressing immune responses or disguising themselves as healthy tissue.
-This has led to the development of immune-based therapy approaches that aim to "teach" the immune system to recognize and destroy cancer cells.
+Treatment has come a long way – especially in understanding how cancer cells operate.
+In particular, researchers have discovered that breast cancer cells can evade immune detection: they can suppress immune responses or disguise themselves as healthy tissue.
+This understanding has helped develop immune-based therapy approaches that aim to "teach" the immune system to recognize and destroy cancer cells.
 [2]

-Dendritic cell therapy is a form of personalized cancer therapy that reprograms the body's own immune system to recognize and destroy cancer cells.
-Unlike conventional treatments that attack both healthy and cancerous tissue, dendritic cell immunotherapy trains the immune system to target only the tumor, offering a highly specific solution for patients with various cancers, including breast cancer.
+This is a form of personalized cancer therapy that can reprogram the body's own immune system to recognize and destroy cancer cells.
+Conventional treatments attack both healthy and cancerous tissue.
+In contrast, dendritic cell immunotherapy can train the immune system to target only the tumor.
+As such, it can be considered a highly specific solution for patients with various cancers, including breast cancer.
 [2-4]

 The Role of Dendritic Cells

-Dendritic cells are a rare but critical type of immune cells known as antigen-presenting cells.
-Their primary function is to identify foreign invaders or abnormal tumor cells, break them down into components called tumor antigens, and present these to T-cells, which then become activated to destroy anything displaying those antigens.
-This is called the immune activation process, and it is the foundation of cancer immunity.
+Dendritic cells are a critical type of immune cells known as antigen-presenting cells.
+Their primary function is to identify foreign invaders or abnormal tumor cells; break them down into components called tumor antigens; and, then, present these to T-cells, which then become activated to destroy anything displaying those antigens.
+This training process is the key to fighting cancer naturally.
 [2, 4]

 Indications for Dendritic Cell Vaccination in Breast Cancer

-Benefits of Dendritic Cell Therapy Over Conventional Treatments
+Benefits of Dendritic Cell Breast Cancer Therapy Compared to Conventional Treatments

 How Dendritic Cell Therapy Differs